-Contracted in July 2018, this multi-industry investment spans several industry Funds.
-It is tasked with improving industry awareness of the risks posed by spotted wing drosophila, which attacks a range of soft-skinned fruit, and also increasing the capacity to detect and respond to any incursions of the pest.
+Running from 2018 to 2020, this multi-industry investment improved awareness of the risks posed by spotted wing drosophila, which attacks a range of soft-skinned fruit, as well as enhanced Australia’s capacity to detect and respond to any incursions of the pest.

-Activities include building knowledge and capacity around appropriate surveillance and management tools and strategies within the growing industries, government and among other relevant stakeholders.
+The project also worked to build knowledge and capacity around appropriate surveillance and management tools and strategies within the growing industries, government and among other relevant stakeholders.
 It produced a range of materials for growers, including identification information, a fact sheet on spotted wing drosophila hosts, and a webinar detailing preparedness for the pest.

 - Download a list of known hosts of the exotic pest spotted wing drosophila, both crops and alternative plants that could harbour the pest.

 - Learn about non-chemical controls for managing spotted wing drosophila in this literature review

 - Watch a webinar on the potential threat that spotted wing drosophila poses to many horticultural crops.

 - Watch this video about how to identify spotted wing drosophila